If You Don’t Add This to the Filename of Your Scanned Photos, You’ll Probably Hate Yourself Later

 Whichever numbering method you choose to use, I would like to suggest you implement this one important concept based on my own experience.

 Please do not drive yourself insane by insisting the numbers represent any kind of an order to your photos.

-So my suggestion to you is to think of this number to be just a way for you to identify the photograph and not a way to identify the order of the photograph.
+So, my suggestion to you is to think of this number as just a way for you to identify the photograph and not a way to identify the order of the photograph.

-And just to make sure I am perfectly clear on explaining this concept, let me describe it this way:
+And just to make sure I am perfectly clear in explaining this concept, let me describe it this way:

 So, even though my goal at the end of this massive project is to have all of my photos chronologically ordered, its possible that a photo taken in 1984 will be given a number like “01489“.
 And then the next day, I will scan a photo from 11 years earlier in 1973 and give it the next number that I haven’t assigned to a photo which happens to be a much higher number — say the number “01502“.

 The number is only a reference number — a way to identify the unique link between one original physical print or film to its corresponding scanned image file that you create.

 Do You Have To Number Your Photos?

 Is this necessary, and do you need to do it?
 The answer is probably no, and maybe — it’s up to you.

 You have to consider all the factors that will make your collection challenging.